danielpuglisi/danielpuglisi.github.com/.jekyll/articles/_posts/2012-10-21-about-a-worst-sequel-and-microsoft-cereals.md

 ---
 layout: post
-title: "About a worst sequel and Microsoft cereals"
+title: "About a bad sequel and Microsoft cereals"
 date: 2012-10-21 1
 permalink: "/articles/2012/10/21/about-a-worst-sequel-and-microsoft-cereals.html"
 ---